 STEP 4: ALL DONE!

-Have fun purchasing any flower pot you like and if it doesn't have a drainage hole just drill one.
+Have fun purchasing any flower pot you like.
+If it doesn't have a water drainage hole, drill one.

 If you enjoyed this tutorial, you will surely enjoy our Sustainable Gardening and Foraging page.